-At some time in their lives, 20% of men and 10% of women in most Western countries will have an alcohol-use disorder, which is defined as repetitive alcohol-related problems in at least 2 of a dozen areas of life.
-These conditions can decrease the life span by a decade and are associated with severe impairments in social functioning, as well as high rates of medical problems.
-Although alcohol-related conditions occur in persons from all social levels and affect more than 20% of patients in most medical settings, few physicians have been adequately trained in identifying and treating these serious problems.
+At some time in their lives, 20% of men and 10% of women in most Western countries will have an alcohol-use disorder, defined as repetitive alcohol-related problems in at least 2 of a dozen areas of life.
+These conditions can decrease the life span by a decade and are associated with severe impairments in social functioning and many medical problems.
+Although alcohol-related conditions occur in persons from all social levels and affect more than 20% of patients in most medical settings, few physicians have been adequately trained in identifying and treating these severe problems.
 About 50% of persons with alcohol-use disorders have symptoms of alcohol withdrawal when they reduce or discontinue their alcohol consumption; in 3 to 5% of these persons, either convulsions or severe confusion (a delirium), or both develop.

 Withdrawal symptoms associated with depressants such as alcohol include insomnia, anxiety, and increased pulse and respiration rates, body temperature, and blood pressure, as well as a hand tremor.
-Because of the short action of ethanol (beverage alcohol), withdrawal symptoms usually begin within 8 hours after blood alcohol levels decrease, peak at about 72 hours, and are markedly reduced by day 5 through 7 of abstinence.
-The time course of alcohol withdrawal and the severity of symptoms associated with it must be closely monitored to identify the most effective treatments.
+Because of the fast action of ethanol (beverage alcohol), withdrawal symptoms usually begin within 8 hours after blood alcohol levels decrease, peak at about 72 hours, and are markedly reduced by day 5 through 7 of abstinence.
+Alcohol withdrawal and the severity of its symptoms must be closely monitored to identify the most effective treatments.